Guide to Finding the Best Delay Spray for Men

 Promescent’s Delay Spray is quick to absorb, safer for sensitive skin, and very effective when used as directed.

 This delay spray was very innovative when it was introduced, paving the way for other modern delay sprays.
-It remains the product we recommend above all others.
-Buy in larger quantities to get the most value.
+It remains the product we recommend above all others thanks to its safety profile and reliability.
+Buy in bundles or larger quantities to get the most value.
+Now, you can receive $5 off any order over $30 by using our link below.

 Why you should trust us

 At Innerbody Research, we extensively test each health service we review, including these delay sprays.
-All told, our team has spent over 75 hours testing and researching these sprays and their alternatives to provide an accurate, unbiased analysis of how they compare, free of marketing jargon and gimmicks.
+All told, our team has spent over 175 hours testing and researching these sprays and their alternatives.
+We’ve physically used these products to provide you with honest experiential data, which we’ve tempered with deep dives into clinical research regarding PE, topical anesthesia, and men’s sexual health.

 Additionally, like all health-related content on this website, this review was thoroughly vetted by one or more members of our Medical Review Board for accuracy.